kgellien/timeplanner-scala/README.md

 ## Revision History

+### 0.7.8-SNAPSHOT

+ - removed Scalatra-Template-Engine
+ - timespan now accepts single - too
+ - single - in timeInfo will be expanded to -- for LaTeX
+ - datespan might now just be one date
+ - Birthdays now centered between Appointments and Tasks

 ### 0.7.7

  - further experimentation with templating (stopped, because working with different template files was more inconvenient than staying with LatexTimePlan)
  - Tasks now with checkbox
  - some clean-up (Maven-Support removed)

 ### 0.7.6

  - refactoring (extraction of constants; preparation for cleanup)
  - Week KW-%02d -> W%02d
  - runTp.sh added to demonstrate call via SBT